castroian/castroian.github.io/index.md

 ---
 ---

-I am an **applied data scientist** 📈 with a focus in education and policy.
-My background is in STEM education and information law, and I graduated magna cum laude in 2021 with a B.S. in Microbial Biology and a B.A. in Media Studies, also from the University of California, Berkeley 🐻.
+I am an **applied data scientist** 📈 and **journalist** with a focus in education and housing.
+My background is in STEM education, and I graduated magna cum laude in 2021 with a B.S. in Microbial Biology and a B.A. in Media Studies, also from the University of California, Berkeley 🐻.

-I finish my graduate program in Spring 2023 and will be looking for full-time positions then.
+I finish my graduate program in Spring 2023 and am currently looking for full-time positions in data, media, and policy.
 If you think I'd be a good fit for your organization, please reach out to me at [castro.ian(at)berkeley.edu](mailto:castro.ian@berkeley.edu) or through [LinkedIn](https://www.linkedin.com/in/hans-k-castro/).

 ---

 ## About me 👋

 I am a first-generation Filipino 🇵🇭 graduate student born and raised in the East Bay Area.
-Growing up in a community significantly shaped by the big tech industry, I saw how STEM degrees- particularly computer and data science- offer great possibilities for social mobility, but access to these  fields is particularly limited for students who are low-income, first-generation, or generally underrepresented.
+Growing up in a community significantly shaped by the big tech industry, I saw how STEM degrees- particularly computer and data science- offer great possibilities for upward mobility, but access to these fields is particularly limited for students who are low-income, first-generation, or just generally non-traditional.
 Most of my professional experience has been as an educator in this space, motivated by my own lack of access to STEM opportunities growing up and my struggles to find a community in the field.
-Since coming to Cal, I have worked to make key introductory courses more accessible for marginalized students and non-majors to help build interest in CS/DS while also emphasizing the social impact of data and technology.
+Since coming to Cal, I have worked to make key introductory courses more accessible for marginalized students and students in non-computing majors to build interest in CS/DS skills while also emphasizing the social impact of data and technology.

-I am skilled at statistical analysis (research design, hypothesis testing, regression analysis), programming (algorithms and data structures in Python and R), and data science (exploratory data analysis, data visualization, natural language processing, and applied machine learning).
-I also have a strong background in communication, constitutional law, and policy research.
-You can see some of work I've done in the sections below.
+I am skilled at statistical analysis (research and survey design, hypothesis testing, causal inference), programming (algorithms and data structures in Python and R), and data science (exploratory data analysis, data visualization, natural language processing, and machine learning).
+I also have experience working as a photojournalist and tech policy reporter, having covered topics including Section 230, the 2022 University of California UAW strike, and People's Park protests.
+My photos have been published by outlets including the SF Chronicle, SF Examiner, Berkeleyside, Berkeley Times, Street Spirit, and KQED.
+You can see my work on my [Instagram](https://instagram.com/ianshootsphotos), and you can find some of my data projects in the section below.

 My broad interests can be distilled into the three following areas: